whorules/medical-clinic/README.md

 ### Installing
 * Clone repository
 * Install docker
-* Change your directory to the root of project
+* Open command line and change your directory to the root of project
 * Use command `docker build -t medical-clinic-backend -f Dockerfile .` to create docker image

 ### Building and Starting
-* Change directory to the root of project and user `docker-compose up -d` command to start an application.
+* Open command line and change your directory to the root of project
+* Use command `docker-compose up -d` to start an application.
 You can see the swagger on address http://localhost:8080/swagger-ui.html

 To stop an application use command `docker ps` to see docker containers.
 Find container with a name `medical-clinic-backend`, copy its id and use command `docker stop 18f58c2a6b52` where `18f58c2a6b52` - id of your container